 We initiated a two-year project in north India in partnership with the School of Agriculture, Policy and Development (SAPD) University of Reading, United Kingdom, G. B. Pant University of Agriculture and Technology, India, and Himalayan Farmlands Initiative, a local NGO.

-We are collaborating with the award-winning city of Curridabat to establish it as a World Bee City©.
+We are collaborating with experts from award-winning city of Curridabat to establish World Bee City©.
 Curridabat will become an important node in the World Hive Network©, a worldwide knowledge-sharing bee database connecting people to the global movement to protect pollinators.